Visualizing the Open Skies Treaty

 |4||Bulgaria, Bosnia-Herzegovina, Croatia, Czech Republic, Estonia, Georgia, Greece, Island, Latvia, Lithuania, Hungary, Spain, Slovakia, Slovenia|

 In our visualization above, we display 2060 active and passive quota flights.
 This number equals 1517 actual flights that took place between 2002 and 2019.
-This difference stems from the fact that almost one-third of these flights are shared by two, three or even four states.
-Moreover, on average, every year 9.7 % of planned overflights are cancelled for technical reasons and bad weather or do not take place because the observed party refuses to accept the requested flight path.
+Almost one-third of these flights are shared by two, three or even four states.
+Every year some planned overflights are cancelled for technical reasons and bad weather or do not take place because the observed party refuses to accept the requested flight path.

 When conducting overflights, the Open Skies Treaty allows the usage of four different sensors with fixed maximum ground resolutions: